GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 * `--aggressive-cache-discard`
 * `--allow-running-insecure-content`
-* `--disable-back-forward-cache`: Disables the BackForwardCache feature.
+* `--disable-back-forward-cache`: Disables the BackForwardCache feature to avoids surprises like main request not being intercepted during page.goBack().
 * `--disable-features=AcceptCHFrame`: Disable accepting h2/h3 [ACCEPT_CH](https://datatracker.ietf.org/doc/html/draft-davidben-http-client-hint-reliability-02#section-4.3) Client Hints frames.
 * `--disable-features=AutoExpandDetailsElement`: Removed in [Sept 2022](https://bugs.chromium.org/p/chromium/issues/detail?id=1185950#c62).
 * `--disable-features=AvoidUnnecessaryBeforeUnloadCheckSync`: If enabled, this feature results in the browser process only asking the renderer process to run beforeunload handlers if it knows such handlers are registered.
 With `kAvoidUnnecessaryBeforeUnloadCheckSync`, content does not report a beforeunload handler is present.
 A ramification of this is navigations that would normally check beforeunload handlers before continuing will not, and navigation will synchronously continue.